Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Numerical experiments

-Fig. \ref{fig:si_ecdf_approx} shows that sampling CSNN-$0.2$ offered a tenfold (10x) increase in time savings compared to the NN algorithm and maintains a solution quality.
-Although MF was faster than CSNN-$\alpha$ algorithms (Fig. \ref{figi:sii_times}), the magnitude of the relative error for CSNN-$0.3$ and CSNN-$0.5$ was significantly smaller for rank-5 and rank-10 cases, respectively.
-In that case, both algorithms returned a solution of superior quality (Fig. \ref{fig:sii_ecdf_approx}).
+The experiment highlighted that reducing column sampling in CSNN improves runtime but can affect recovery success.
+However Fig. \ref{fig:si_ecdf_approx} shows that sampling CSNN-$0.2$ offered a tenfold (10x) increase in time savings compared to the NN algorithm and maintains a solution quality.
+For rank-5 matrices, all tested $\alpha$ achieved successful recovery when $\rho \ge 0.3$, while rank-10 matrices required $\rho \ge 0.4$.
+For 80\% missing entries, CSNN-0.2 and CSNN-0.3 produced good solutions for ranks 5 and 10, respectively, demonstrating that a small ratio of sampled columns can substantially reduce runtime while maintaining high reconstruction quality.